CBunna/cicd-simple-nodejsapp/README.md

 See the DevOps section below for container and deployment examples.

+## Personal Learning note.

  Here's the essential information you'll need for creating Dockerfile, GitHub Actions, and Kubernetes
  configurations:

   Application Overview